FinweLtd/doc-livesync-all/docs/articles/resolution.md

 turned around full 360 degrees along the yaw angle.
 As a consequence, left and and right edges of the image fit to each other seamlessly.

-The image also also covers 180 degrees vertically: at the center of the cube, our virtual camera has turned around 180 degrees along the pitch angle.
+The image also covers 180 degrees vertically: at the center of the cube, our virtual camera has turned around 180 degrees along the pitch angle.
 The top row of pixels are all the same and they illustrate what is exactly above the camera (zenith).
 The bottom row of pixels are also all the same and they illustrate what is exactly below the camera (natural direction, nadir).